flomesh-io/flomesh-bookinfo-demo/readme.md

 As the services has startup dependencies, you need to deploy it one by one following the strict sequence:

-`kubectl apply -f discovery-server.yaml` then check the running status and logs to ensure the discovery server starts successfully and is UP.
+`kubectl apply -f discovery-server.yaml`

+Then check the running status and logs to ensure the discovery server starts successfully and is UP.

-`kubectl apply -f config-service.yaml` then check the running status and logs to ensure the config server starts successfully and is UP.
+`kubectl apply -f config-service.yaml`

+Then check the running status and logs to ensure the config server starts successfully and is UP.

 `kubectl apply -f bookinfo.yaml`

+To deploy the sample services.

 # Run